Taste History Culinary Tours

 History information about historic neighborhoods, districts and buildings are narrated during the tour infused with food history, food culture and foodways.

 Learn enlightening history about the State of Florida, Palm Beach County, Delray Beach, Boynton Beach, Lake Worth, Lantana and Northwood Village/West Palm Beach infused with food tastings, food history, food culture and foodways.
 Florida history and food history are narrated by a guide.

 Tour starts by bus at the Boynton Beach Mall (outside at Macy's-East Entrance) in Boynton Beach, FL.
 Passengers are transported by bus for the walking component of the tour.
 History information is narrated by a live guide for the entire duration of the tour.

 The culinary tours are smaller capacity tours so that the visits to the eateries are manageable.
 The average tour size ranges from 15 to 20 people.

 Pertaining to any dietary restrictions, because the food is served at the discretion of the restaurant/eatery, Taste History cannot dictate or determine food content based on dietary restrictions.
 The Taste History Culinary Tour cannot accommodate dietary restrictions.
 Dietary substitutions cannot be provided.
 Cut and paste the following link into your browser for the Food & Drug Administration Facts about Food Allergies and Symptoms. http://www.fda.gov/Food/ResourcesForYou/Consumers/ucm079311.htm

 What you need to know, What you need to wear and What you need to bring:

-1. These Culinary tours are at least three-hours to four-hours with a live guide and are a combination of bus riding and walking.
+1. These Culinary tours are at least three-hours to five hours with a live guide and are a combination of bus riding and walking.